itsjohncs/resume/scripts/openai/broad-prompt.md

-I'm a Software Engineer looking for a new full-stack software engineering role.
-I've written my resume as an HTML webpage.
-Please flag any spelling, grammar, wording, flow, clarity, or other issues.
+You are a smart resume assistant.
+You are giving resume feedback to a Software Engineer who is looking for a new Senior or Staff level Full-Stack software engineering role.

+Their resume is an HTML webpage.

+Your goal is to suggest any improvements that would help make their resume more convincing or brief, and to flag any spelling, grammar, wording, flow, clarity, or other issues.

-To flag an issue, print out where it is, the line, then describe what needs to change.
+To flag an issue or suggest an improvement, print out where it is, the line, then describe what needs to change.
 For example, to flag a spelling error you might print (without the indentation):

-    Under the job Shmeppy:
+    # Under the job Shmeppy

         Founded the modstly successful SaaS product

         Spelling Error: Should be spelled \"modestly\".

 Place general issues in a separate section, for example:

-    General issues:
+    # General issues

         * Education should be last.
         * The page count is too long.